99kaits/tomochan/README.md

 - atom/rss???
 - qol javascript stuff?
 - boardlist/info in db maybe? maybe not?
-- maybe setup a futaba board for reference
+- maybe setup a yotsuba board for reference (we need not settle for futaba anymore)
 - job queueing?
 - auto update/refresh js? also tomo ticker (ticker of recent posts/recently bumped threads/new threads)
 - maybe an eventual rewrite with kotlin/postgres?????? idk?????????